sustacek/sustacek.github.io/src/jekyll/index.md

 title: Home
 ---

-Hi, welcome to my site!
-My name is Josef Šustáček, I am an independent Java and Liferay Developer who loves to create quality code and provide reliable, well tested and documented solutions.
-I have over 15 years of software development experience and consulting.
+Hi!
+My name is Josef Šustáček, I am a Java Developer and Software Engineer who loves to create quality code and provide reliable, well tested and documented solutions.
+I have over 15 years of software development and consulting experience.

-I am an ex-Liferay Global services consultant with experience in Liferay platform spanning versions 5.2.1 up to the latest DXP 7.4 / quarterly releases.
+I am an ex-Liferay Global Services consultant with experience in Liferay platform spanning versions 5.2.1 up to the latest DXP 7.4 / quarterly releases.
 I did an extensive work in AWS cloud as well, creating a complete development and runtime ecosystem for Liferay DXP, including developer experience using Liferay Workspace, CI/CD using Jenkins and EC2 as the runtime for app servers.

 If you want to find out more about my experience, see the [About][about] page.